 The city is also renowned for its sporting excellence.
 Manchester was host to the Commonwealth Games in 2002 and supports two of the nations Premier League football teams - Manchester City and Manchester United.
 City play at the City of Manchester Stadium, and United at Old Trafford, which has the first purpose built football museum in England.
 Nearby is Manchester's other 'Old Trafford', home to the Lancashire County Cricket Club, a traditional venue for Test Matches.

-Town Hall Ext., Lloyd Street, Manchester M60 2LA - Tel: 0871 2228223
+|Town Hall Ext., Lloyd Street, Manchester M60 2LA - Tel: 0871 2228223|

 As with all place names ending with the term 'chester' (meaning "camp of soldiers"), Manchester's roots date back to the Roman invasion of Britain, when in 79 AD, Agricola's legions set-up an encampment called 'Mancuniu' under the site of the present day city.
-The area remained a small market town until the arrival of Flemish weavers in the 14th century.
+The area remained a small market town until the arrival of Flemish weavers in the 14th-c.
 Standing above the Town Hall's Lord Mayor entrance, in Princess Street, is a carving of Edward III, whose introduction of the Flemish into England laid the foundation of the city's traditional industry.
-The city rose to further prominence during the 18th century following the introduction of Richard Arkwrights steam powered spinning machines.
+The city rose to further prominence during the 18th-c following the introduction of Richard Arkwrights steam powered spinning machines.

-George Stephenson introduced the railway to Manchester in 1830, which became the world's first commercially successful line.
+George Stephenson introduced the railway to Manchester in 1830, which became the world's first commercially successful train line.
 Over half a century later, the 36 mile (55 km) long Ship Canal was built to link the city's textile industry with the sea, which then opened the way for the growth of other industries.
 Today the port is still one of the busiest in Britain, bringing raw materials to the factories and exporting goods.

 Britain's first free library, situated in Gothic-style building in Deansgate, with notable watermarking of the red sandstone in entrance hall.
 Contains some of the earliest examples of printed works, in more than 50 languages, dating from 3000 BC, including a block-print document dated 1423.
 The library's special attractions are a copy of the Gutenberg Bible and the 'St john Fragment' - the oldest piece of New Testament writing in existence.
 Changing displays of rare books.